Legrandin/pycryptodome/Doc/src/cipher/arc2.rst

 Even though RC2 is not cryptographically broken, it has not been analyzed as thoroughly as AES, which is also faster than RC2.

-**Use AES, not ARC2.
-This module is only provided for legacy purposes.**

 As an example, encryption can be done as follows::